 Now your website isn’t just a blog, it’s a movie review website which means you need a way to add star ratings to your posts.
-For that, I recommend the WP Product Review Lite plugin which is also free.
+For that, I recommend the Schema Pro plugin.

 For many people, that’s all they’ll need, but if you have something more ambitious in mind, try this next approach.

 If you want to build a database and potentially have multiple reviewers on your site, the Moview theme is an incredible tool.